ghc/ghc/hadrian/doc/user-settings.md

 ### Specifying the final stage to build

 The `finalStage` variable can be set to indicate after which stage we should stop the compilation pipeline.
+By default it is set to `Stage2` which indicates that we will build everything which uses the `Stage1` `ghc` and then stop.

 ```
 finalStage :: Stage
 finalStage = Stage2
 ```

-By default it is set to `Stage2` which indicates that we will build everything which uses the `Stage1` `ghc` and then stop.

-Using this mechanism we can also build a `Stage3` compiler by setting `finalStage = Stage3`.
+Using this mechanism we can also build a `Stage3` compiler by setting `finalStage = Stage3` or just a `Stage1` compiler by setting `finalStage = Stage1`.

 ## Build ways